opral/monorepo/packages/paraglide/paraglide-js-adapter-next/README.md

 While you can now visit `/de/some-page` you still need to add the language-prefix to every single link.
 Wouldn't it be nice if that happened automatically?

-For this the package provides Localised Navigation APIs.
+For this, the package provides Localised Navigation APIs.
 These are exported from `@/lib/i18n.js`.

 To get localized `<Link>`s you need to replace the ones from `next/link` with the ones from `@/lib/i18n.js`.
 Just find & replace the imports.